 Yes, I found Sian Ka’an Reserve by luck.
-I had few hours to kill in Tulum.
+I had a few hours to kill in Tulum.
 I did not like all these busy beaches and resorts everywhere.

 I saw a green patch on the map and decided to drive towards it.
 I didn’t know it would lead me to Sian Ka’an Reserve, a UNESCO World Heritage Site!